-When we say, “just seek Jesus” we isolate depression to a spiritual condition and disregard the physiological implications.
-If one truly understood the physiological implications of depression then they would know that this phrase is no different then saying it to someone with a broken arm or a heart condition.
+When we say, “just seek Jesus,” we isolate depression to a spiritual condition and disregard the physiological implications.
+If one truly understood the physiology of depression then they would know that this phrase is no different then saying it to someone with a broken arm or a heart condition.

 3. “They’re just doing it for the attention”

 When I was stationed in Japan I had a friend call me up to see if I could chat.
 She was always depressed.
 While I was at her place she took two pills (her prescription).
 I would later find out that she took them in front of me on purpose in efforts to convince me to call 9-11 “because she was trying to commit suicide.”
 She ended up calling 9-11 herself shortly after I left and told the authorities that I observed her take the pills and did nothing to stop her.
 After running blood tests they found that she had nothing more than her prescription amount in her system- and I was cleared.

 However, people don’t commit suicide for attention- people will pretend to commit suicide for attention.
 There is a huge difference.

 When we casually pair suicidal patients with “attention seekers” we give the patients no hope for healing because when we say that they’re merely seeking attention we prove to them that we are CLUELESS to the reality of their pain.
 If you don’t know their heart- seek it or do nothing about it.
 And by nothing I more so mean don’t accuse them of anything.
 The risk is too great.